If you’re struggling to pay your Duke Energy bill, help is available! We found ways you can lower your bill and save on your energy bill!

 Florida Duke Energy customers can get help.

 The Neighbor Fund is a way Duke Energy tries helping customers who need assistance.
-While the fund depends on the funding available from other customers who donate to it, you can get the help you need if it’s available.
+While the amount available depends on the funding donated from other customers, you can get the help you need if it’s available.
 You must meet certain requirements including income restrictions.

 Florida’s LIHEAP benefit helps low-income families pay for their energy bills.
 Florida applies any amount that you’re qualified for onto your bill directly.
 The program might help you pay just a portion of your bill.